-As you all should know by know, the Aussie dollar is known as a “comdoll” or commodity dollar because of Australia’s dependence on commodity exports (iron ore in particular) for economic growth.
-As such, the Aussie has a positive correlation with commodity prices.
+As you all should know by now, the Aussie dollar is known as a “comdoll” or commodity dollar because of Australia’s dependence on commodity exports (iron ore in particular) for economic growth.
+As such, Aussie has a positive correlation with commodity prices.

 And as you can see below, Bloomberg’s commodity index has been climbing ever higher since mid-November 2016.

 Commodity prices have been rising for various reasons since mid-November.
 But with regard to base metals, the most cited drivers are infrastructure spending in China and optimism (and intense speculation) over Trump’s fiscal stimulus plans, which includes investing heavily in infrastructure other than the Great Wall of Trump.

 In fact, the recent rise in commodity prices has allowed Australia to print back-to-back trade surpluses in November and December, which will likely help the Australian economy to rebound from its poor performance in Q3, which is the first quarter-on-quarter contraction since Q1 2011.
 And as I noted in my latest Economic Snapshot, Australia’s seasonally-adjusted surplus of A$3,510 million in December is the largest trade surplus ever on record.
 And this trade surplus, in turn, was due to exports surging by 5.4% to a record high of $32,630 million.

 Australia is one of the few countries that have an “AAA” rating with a “stable” outlook from Moody’s and Fitch.
 Standard & Poor’s has a different opinion, though, since it gave Australia an “AAA” rating but a “negative” outlook.
 Still, that’s not so bad, and it also means that Australia is a relatively safe country for investors and lenders.
 At the same time, the RBA’s official cash rate of 1.50% is still one of the highest among the developed economies.